 Not really.
 A kit lens can capture stunning photos as long as you know how to use it well.
 So you can capture beautiful images with a kit lens.
 That said, if you’re looking to really take your images to the next level, I’d recommend thinking about a kit lens upgrade.
 Non-kit lenses do tend to be optically superior to kit lenses.
 Also, note that your kit lens might limit you in terms of focal length; if you’re after tight shots of flying planes, for instance, an 18-55mm kit lens just won’t get you close enough for great results.

 There is no single best lens, unfortunately!
 Instead, there are many good lenses, all designed for different purposes.
 If you’re a street photographer, for instance, you might want to grab a 50mm prime lens, because this will be light, fast, and sharp; that way, you can carry it for long distances, it won’t be especially conspicuous, and you’ll be able to capture some stunning images.
 If you’re a bird photographer, on the other hand, a 50mm lens is far too short.
 You’ll likely need a 400mm lens at the very least (though 500mm is even better), so that you can get close to birds without spooking them.

 Before choosing a lens, you must determine the type of photography you want to do!

-A zoom lens offers a range of focal length, such as 18mm (wide) to 200mm (telephoto), or 12mm (ultra-wide) to 24mm (moderately wide).
-This makes zoom lenses very convenient, because you can capture different subjects or compositions at a wider focal length compared to a middle focal length and the longest focal length.
+A zoom lens offers a range of focal lengths, such as 18mm (wide) to 200mm (telephoto), or 12mm (ultra-wide) to 24mm (moderately wide).
+This makes zoom lenses very convenient because you can capture different subjects or compositions at a wider focal length compared to a middle focal length and the longest focal length.